Bajirao Mastani: Pre-production

 Considering its scale, the film required detailed and extravagant pre-production work, which required extensive research and planning.
 Saloni Dhatrak, Sriram Iyengar and Sujeet Sawant worked as production designers on the film.
 Iyengar and Sawant had heard about the film while working on another film, when it was first announced.
 Having never met Bhansali, they started researching on their own by visiting Pune and Satara and learnt about Maratha architecture.
 When the film was shelved, they continued to research and formed a portfolio, hoping to approach other filmmakers for work.
-Several years later, when they heard about the revival, they met Bhansali, who was impresses by their research and presentation.
+Several years later, when they heard about the revival, they met Bhansali, who was impressed by their research and presentation.
 Bhansali wanted more research on Mughals; he engaged Dhatrak, who joined Iyengar and Sawant.
 Bhansali then shared the script with the art directors and described his vision and the scale of the production.
 Pre-production work started as early as February 2014, continued as the shoot progressed and lasted until the filming was complete in October 2015; it lasted nineteen months.
 Before pre-production work started, the art directors discussed with Bhansali about how much of the film would be filmed on set and outdoor locations, giving them an idea to how many sets they needed to create.
 Once the number of sets and location shots was decided, the production moved forward.

 Along with the art directors, nineteen art assistant directors, including architects, designers, sketch artists and props artists, were involved.
 Twenty-two sets were created in Film City following a flow chart that included around 960 sketches and countless layouts.
 The two biggest sets were the exact replicas of Shaniwar Wada and the Aaina Mahal, both of which were "high on grandeur and intricacy".
 The Shaniwar Wada set was the biggest set they had constructed; it took 45,000 planks and 600 workers a day to erect.
 It was constructed on Sunil Maidan, one of the biggest open spaces in Film City and took forty-five days to build.
 Kashibai's room was the first set to be constructed, which was approved after navigating through twenty-five designs.
 The art directors did architectural research from Pune, Nasik and Satara, studying fortifications, baston walls and city gates to understand the interior and exterior designs of the ancient period and incorporated those ideas into building Kashibai's villa.
 Lotus motifs on mud-clad walls and handmade textures were used to give the set a realistic appearance.